python-trio/trio-amqp/docs/api.rst

 Queues are managed from the `Channel` object.

-.. py:method:: Channel.queue_declare(queue_name, passive, durable, exclusive, auto_delete, no_wait, arguments, timeout) -> dict
+.. py:method:: Channel.queue_declare(queue_name, passive, durable, exclusive, auto_delete, no_wait, arguments) -> dict

    Coroutine, creates or checks a queue on the broker